You're sure to find interesting activities for kids in this beautiful Rocky Mountain state!

 The Great Sand Dunes National Park & Preserve near Alamosa is a natural playground: it's a giant-sized sand box!
 Hiking on the dunes is the major activity here, along with discovering the dunes' history at the visitor's center.
 You may also enjoy camping at the park, along with ranger-led activities.
 For more info, here's the Great Sand Dunes NP website.

 Mesa Verde National Park in the southwestern corner of the state is an amazing attraction that most people would like to visit...although it's a bit difficult to find the time since it's off the beaten path.
-We now have a page ready about Mesa Verde Camping that you might enjoy if you're a tent or RV camping enthusiast.
-This page also has pictures of the Mesa Verde cliff dwellings you might like to see, even if camping isn't in your plans.
+At Mesa Verde, you'll view some of the most spectacular and un-weathered historical Native American ruins in the country.
+In addition, you'll get panoramic views of the area's natural vegetation as you drive up the mountain towards the visitor's center and area of the ruins.
+If you stay overnight, you may even catch a glimpse of the local nocturnal wildlife.
+For trip-planning info, here's the Mesa Verde NP website.
+Also, our website has a page you might enjoy about Mesa Verde Camping.
+Our page also has pictures of the Mesa Verde cliff dwellings that you might like to see, even if camping isn't in your plans.

 Colorado Springs Attractions Coupons